ilja89/task2022/docs/README.md

 To check which Laravel version you are running run: `php artisan --verion`
 Sometimes if localhost can't access to our log directory plugin/storage run the following (this error occurs when we are trying to log somewhere in our project but logger does not have access to the log directory): `sudo chmod -R 777 plugin/storage/`.
-And make sure that your `.env` and `.env.develop` have the same `APP_KEY`.
-It is generated automatically after composer install, but if you still do not have it run `php artisan key:generate` inside bitnami/moodle/mod/charon. **And make sure that both files have the same APP_KEY.**
+**And make sure that your `.env` and `.env.develop` have the same `APP_KEY`.** It is generated automatically after composer install, but if you still do not have it run `php artisan key:generate` inside bitnami/moodle/mod/charon.